chenghit/cloudfront-s3-back-to-origin/README.md

 L@E and other resources separately.
 As a result, you must explicitly determine which region you are going to deploy the other resources into.

-This solution will enable Origin Shield.
-Please make sure deploy it in one of the following regions and as close to the original Origin as possible.
+This solution will enable **Origin Shield**.
+Please make sure deploying it in one of the following regions and as close to the original Origin as possible.

 ```
 us-east-1